-María Elena García is associate professor in the Comparative History of Ideas and the Jackson School of International Studies at the University of Washington.
+María Elena García is associate professor in the Comparative History of Ideas at the University of Washington.
 She is also Joff Hanauer Honors Professor in Western Civilization (2018-2020).
 García received her PhD in Anthropology at Brown University and has been a Mellon Fellow at Wesleyan University and Tufts University.
 Her first book, Making Indigenous Citizens: Identities, Development, and Multicultural Activism in Peru (Stanford, 2005) examines Indigenous and intercultural politics in Peru.
 Her work on indigeneity and interspecies politics in the Andes has appeared in multiple edited volumes and journals such as Anthropology Now, Anthropological Quarterly, International Journal of Bilingual Education and Bilingualism, Journal of Latin American and Caribbean Anthropology, Latin American Perspectives, and Latin American and Caribbean Ethnic Studies.
 Her second book project, Culinary Spectacles: Gastro-Politics, and Other Tales of Race and Species in Peru (under contract with the University of California Press), examines the intersections of race, species, and capital in contemporary Peru.

 - Maria Elena Garcia.
 2014.
 “Encounters with Interculturalidad: (Un)Learning Indigeneity and Decolonizing Knowledge in the Andes.”
 Chapter in Indian Subjects: New Directions in the History of Indigenous Education, Brian Klopotek and Brenda Child, eds.
 Santa Fe: School for Advanced Research Press.

 - Maria Elena Garcia.
 2014.
 Culinary Fusion and Colonialism: A Critical Look at the Peruvian Food Boom.
 ReVista: Harvard Review of Latin America, Fall 2014.